-This will open a dialog in which we select "Desktop Web Project", usually the third option in the set of icons.
+This will open a dialog in which we select "Desktop Web

+Project", usually the third option in the set of icons.
 This choice displays a dialog where you then enter the name of the application and virtual directory.
-The directory name, used for the URL, is an attribute from Microsoft IIS.
+The default names values are identical to the workspace name.
+These names must be unique on the same machine.
+The virtual directory name, used for the URL, is an attribute from Microsoft IIS.
 Later you will see a URL http://localhost/MediaWebDesktop and IIS uses the MediaWebDesktop part of the name to find the web application.